 It is possible to combine agile and CMMI approaches together, as a quick Internet search will reveal.
 There appears to be a fair bit of evidence showing that applying agile within CMMI environments appears to improve the situation.
 It is our opinion that applying CMMI to agile teams tends to decrease their effectiveness in practice.

-Via the combination of supporting multiple lifecycles and lightweight process tailoring via application of process goals the DA framework provides a context-sensitive and scalable approach to the agile software process.
-Furthermore, the DA framework presents time-oriented advice, e.g. at this point in time here’s what you need to do and here’s how it fits together, that is actionable by agile teams.
-In short, the framework takes the mystery out of how all of these agile and lean techniques work together in practice.
+Via the combination of supporting multiple lifecycles and lightweight process tailoring via application of process goals the DA toolkit provides a context-sensitive and scalable approach to the agile software process.
+Furthermore, the DA toolkit presents time-oriented advice, e.g. at this point in time here’s what you need to do and here’s how it fits together, that is actionable by agile teams.
+In short, the toolkit takes the mystery out of how all of these agile and lean techniques work together in practice.

 Our fundamental advice is to avoid CMMI if at all possible.
 If you then your best bet is to take a Disciplined Agile approach to CMMI compliancy.